saleor/saleor-app-slack/README.md

 ## How to use this project

-### Create Upstash account
+### Select your APL

+If you want to develop single tenant application - use already configured `FileAPL` for local development.

-You need [Upstash](https://upstash.com/) to run this application locally.
-Follow [How to configure Upstash for local development](docs/upstash.md) for more info.
+If you need to support multiple tenants application or you want to deploy your application - use `UpstashAPL`.
+Follow [How to configure Upstash](docs/upstash.md) for more info.

+To read more about storing auth data, read the [APL documentation](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md)

 ### Saleor CLI for the win 🚀